 Restricted funds for the payment of future expenditures to decommission FPL's nuclear units are included in nuclear decommissioning reserve funds, which are included in special use funds on NEE's and FPL's consolidated balance sheets.
 Marketable securities held in the decommissioning funds are primarily carried at fair value.
 See Note 4.
 Fund earnings, consisting of dividends, interest and realized gains and losses, net of taxes, are reinvested in the funds.
 Fund earnings, as well as any changes in unrealized gains and losses and estimated credit losses on debt securities, are not recognized in income and are reflected as a corresponding offset in the related regulatory asset or liability accounts.
 FPL does not currently make contributions to the decommissioning funds, other than the reinvestment of fund earnings.
-During 2023, 2022 and 2021 fund earnings on decommissioning funds were approximately \$144 million, \$58 million and \$173 million, respectively.
+During 2024, 2023 and 2022 fund earnings on decommissioning funds were approximately \$238 million, \$144 million and \$58 million, respectively.
 The tax effects of amounts not yet recognized for tax purposes are included in deferred income taxes.

 Other generation plant dismantlement studies are performed periodically and are submitted to the FPSC for approval.
-Previously approved studies were effective from January 1, 2017 through December 2021 and resulted in an annual expense of \$26 million which is recorded in depreciation and amortization expense in NEE's and FPL's consolidated statements of income.
-As part of the 2021 rate agreement, the FPSC approved a new annual expense of \$48 million based on FPL's updated dismantlement studies which became effective January 1, 2022.
-At December 31, 2023, FPL's portion of the ultimate cost to dismantle its other generation units is approximately \$2.4 billion, or \$1.2 billion expressed in 2023 dollars.
+As part of the 2021 rate agreement, the FPSC approved an annual expense of \$48 million based on FPL's dismantlement studies which became effective January 1, 2022.
+At December 31, 2024, FPL's portion of the ultimate cost to dismantle its other generation units is approximately \$2.5 billion, or \$1.2 billion expressed in 2024 dollars.

 NEER's AROs primarily include nuclear decommissioning liabilities for Seabrook Station (Seabrook), Duane Arnold Energy Center (Duane Arnold) and Point Beach Nuclear Power Plant (Point Beach) and dismantlement liabilities for its wind and solar facilities.
 The liabilities are being accreted using the interest method through the date decommissioning or dismantlement activities are expected to be complete.
 See Note 11.
-At December 31, 2023 and 2022, NEER's ARO was approximately \$1.3 billion and \$1.2 billion, respectively, and was primarily determined using various internal and external data and applying a probability percentage to a variety of scenarios regarding the life of the plant and timing of decommissioning or dismantlement.
-NEER's portion of the ultimate cost of decommissioning its nuclear plants, including costs associated with spent fuel storage above what is expected to be refunded by the DOE under a spent fuel settlement agreement, is estimated to be approximately \$9.8 billion, or \$2.2 billion expressed in 2023 dollars.
-The ultimate cost to dismantle NEER's wind and solar facilities is estimated to be approximately \$3.1 billion.
+At December 31, 2024 and 2023, NEER's ARO was approximately \$1.4 billion and \$1.3 billion, respectively, and was determined using various internal and external data and applying a probability percentage to a variety of scenarios regarding the life of the plant and timing of decommissioning or dismantlement.
+NEER's portion of the ultimate cost of decommissioning its nuclear plants, including costs associated with spent fuel storage above what is expected to be refunded by the DOE under a spent fuel settlement agreement, is estimated to be approximately \$9.8 billion, or \$2.2 billion expressed in 2024 dollars.
+The ultimate cost to dismantle NEER's wind and solar facilities is estimated to be approximately \$3.6 billion.